Cheapest States for Pump Installer License in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general patterns observed in the trades industry.
+The following table categorizes states into tiers based on their typical costs associated with obtaining a Pump Installer License:

 | Tier | Estimated Range | States |